-The majority of Australian goatmeat comes from harvested rangeland goats.
+The majority of Australian goatmeat comes from rangeland harvest goats.
 However, the number of animals coming from a managed production system has been increasing over the years.
-The Australian Agricultural Census estimates the number of goats under a farmed production system grew 82% from 2015-16 to 2020-21.
+The Australian Agricultural Census estimates the number of goats under a managed or semi-managed production system grew 82% from 2015-16 to 2020-21.

-Distribution of enterpises producing farmed goats
+Distribution of enterpises producing managed or semi-managed goats\

-Source: ABS Includes horse and buffalo enterprises
+Source: ABS \Includes horse and buffalo enterprises